AWS Market Share: Revenue, Growth & Competition (2023)

 AWS quarterly and annual reports over the past ten years reveals a story of incredible growth.

-In just seven years, the revenue has increased more than ten times over.
+In just ten years, the revenue has increased more than twenty five times over.

 Will AWS Keep Growing its Share of the Cloud Market?

 First, let’s take a look at the expected growth rate in the public cloud market in general.
-According to expert analysts at Gartner, total public cloud revenues will grow from $227.8 billion in 2019 to $354.6 billion in 2022.
+According to expert analysts at Gartner, total public cloud revenues will grow from $491 billion in 2022 to around $725 billion in 2024.

 IaaS is forecasted to explode with an impressive 24% YoY growth rate.
 Together, IaaS and PaaS markets are expected to grow by more than $58 billion in revenue over the coming years.

 Next, let’s take a look at AWS’s growth rate.
-AWS had an explosive growth rate early on but has started to slow down.
+AWS had an explosive growth rate early on, which showed signs of slowing in 2019.
+However, the company’s growth surged again at an even faster rate in recent years.

-According to data from Synergy Research Group, AWS is already starting to slow down compared to the overall market, while major competitors like Microsoft, Google, Alibaba, and Tencent are still growing faster and increasing their market share in the process.
+According to data from Synergy Research Group, in 2019 AWS growth began to slow compared to the overall market, while major competitors like Microsoft, Google, Alibaba, and Tencent continued to gain market share.

-The other cloud solutions have matured while AWS is no longer the clear-cut innovator and market leader anymore.
+The other cloud solutions also matured, meaning AWS was no longer the clear-cut innovator and market leader.

 Plus, many large enterprises don’t seem to like the idea of being solely reliant on a single cloud provider.
 That has led to the partial migration of some of AWS’s highest caliber clients, like Apple moving $400-600 million of cloud spending to Google Cloud Platform.